Unusual Options Activity Insight: General Electric | Benzinga

 Unusual Options Activity Insight: General Electric

-General Electric (NYSE:GE) shares experienced unusual options activity on Friday.
-The stock price moved up to $104.38 following the option alert.
+On Tuesday, shares of General Electric (NYSE:GE) saw unusual options activity.
+After the option alert, the stock price moved down to $103.5.

 - Trade Type: CALL